Staunton Hill (Brookneal, Virginia)

 Staunton Hill is a historic plantation house located in Charlotte County, Virginia; the nearest community is Brookneal, which is in Campbell County.
-It was built in 1848 by Charles Bruce (father of Sen. William Cabell Bruce), and is a two-story, five-bay, brick dwelling in the Gothic Revival style.
-It features a three-story projecting entrance tower at the center bay with Gothic arch windows.
-It also features a crenelated parapet and turrets.
+It was built in 1848 by Charles Bruce (father of Sen. William Cabell Bruce) for his bride, Sarah Alexander Seddon, sister of future Confederate Secretary of War James Alexander Seddon.
+The two-story, five-bay, brick dwelling was designed by John Evans Johnson in the Gothic Revival style.
+It features a three-story projecting entrance tower at the center bay with Gothic arch windows, as well as a crenelated parapet and turrets.

 It was listed on the National Register of Historic Places in 1969.